University of New Hampshire

-LL.M. students are trained in the techniques of legal writing and research as practiced in the US, and have full access to the school’s Academic Success Program, including an opportunity to take a preliminary Bar exam – the test all US attorneys must pass to practice – and a dedicated faculty member who supports preparation for the legal classroom and for the Bar exam.
+LL.M. students are trained in the techniques of legal writing and research as practiced in the US, and have full access to the school’s Academic Success Program, including an opportunity to take a preliminary Bar exam and a dedicated faculty member who supports preparation for the legal classroom and for the Bar exam.

 Upon graduation, students join a global network of alumni from more than 80 countries who are leading IP law and policy in countries like Argentina, Nigeria, and Taiwan, as well as for global tech giants, top law firms, and national IP offices.

 Accredited by the American Bar Association, the University of New Hampshire Franklin Pierce School of Law is located in Concord, New Hampshire, home to the state's legislature, state offices, as well as local, state and U.S. federal courts.

 Master of Laws Courses: LL.M. in Intellectual Property – Residential and Online